 Before graduating from Emerson College, they were honored with Distinction in Poetry by the Writing, Literature, and Publishing department.
+Through the support of Louisiana Caribbean Cultures, Inc, they completed a 10 day residency in Santiago de Cuba where they performed in the 37th Annual Carribean Festival and participated in a few cultural exchanges.
 Their latest project, "Snow Black", has earned them support from VONA/Voices and the Women's Voices mentorship program.
 This remix of "Snow White" is set in southern Louisiana and prioritizes racial/familial tension, gender exploration, and the processes of trauma.
 They enjoy stories rich as their lipstick.

-"Contortionists" in the Speakeasy Project's Session One Anthology through Blueshift Journal
+"Contortionists" in the Speakeasy Project's Session One Anthology, Blueshift Journal

 Accepted as Contributing Editor for the Wilds' Literary Guide